Prismatic World Tour: Production

 Perry announced the tour on November 18, 2013, via Twitter.
-She announced the first leg taking place in Northern Ireland, Scotland, and England along with Icona Pop as the opening act.
-According to the official press release, the tour is designed to be a "multi-faceted spectacular" and will include a special standing pit around the stage called "The Reflection Section" that will allow Perry to be "closer than ever to her fans."
-The first leg took place in May 2014.
-The second leg was announced on January 15, 2014, consisting of concerts in Canada, United States and Mexico.
-The leg ran from June to October 2014.
-Ferras opened for Perry in all of the North American dates with the exception of Mexico.
-Capital Cities opened from June 22, 2014 through August 8, 2014, Kacey Musgraves opened from August 10, 2014 through September 10, 2014, duo Tegan and Sara opened from September 12, 2014 through October 8, 2014, and Becky G opened from October 10 through 18, 2014.
-The third leg, consisting of shows in Oceania, was announced in February 2014.
+She announced the first leg as taking place in Northern Ireland, Scotland, and England, with Icona Pop as the opening act.
+According to the official press release, the tour was designed to be a "multi-faceted spectacular" and would include a special standing area around the stage called "The Reflection Section" to allow Perry to be "closer than ever to her fans."
+The first leg commenced in May 2014.
+The North American second leg was announced on January 15, 2014, consisting of concerts in Canada, the United States and Mexico, from June to October 2014.
+Ferras opened for Perry on all of the North American dates, with the exception of Mexico.
+Capital Cities opened from June 22, 2014 through August 8, 2014, Kacey Musgraves opened from August 10, 2014 through September 10, 2014, duo Tegan and Sara opened from September 12, 2014 through October 8, 2014, and Mexican-American singer Becky G opened on the Mexican dates from October 10 through 18, 2014.
+The third leg, consisting of shows across Australia and Oceania, was announced in February 2014.
 Betty Who served as the opening act from November 7 through 28, 2014, while Tove Lo opened from November 30 until the end of the leg.
-The fourth leg was announced on June 2, 2014.
-It took place from February to March 2015 through Europe and Charli XCX opened the shows.
-The fifth leg of the tour, consisting of 12 shows, was announced on January 29, 2015, and has taken place in Asia between April and May 2015.
-Ferras returned as the opening act for Taipei, while The Dolls opened in Guangzhou, Shanghai, Tokyo, Macau, Manila, Jakarta, Singapore, and Bangkok.
-The sixth and final leg of the tour, consisting of 10 shows, was announced on March 7, 2015, and has taken place in Latin America between September and October 2015.
-Tinashe served as the opening act in Curitiba, Buenos Aires, Santiago, Bogotá, San Juan, Panama City, and Alajuela.
-Other opening acts included Gala Brie in Lima, AlunaGeorge in São Paulo, Lali in Buenos Aires, and Durazno in Bogotá.
-On February 16, 2015, Rock in Rio announced Perry as the main headliner of the festival in Rio de Janeiro.
+The fourth leg was announced on June 2, 2014, and ran from February to March 2015 throughout Europe.
+Charli XCX opened these shows.
+The fifth leg of the tour, consisting of twelve shows, was announced on January 29, 2015, and toured eastern and southeastern Asia between April and May 2015.
+Ferras returned as the opening act in Taipei, Taiwan; The Dolls opened for Perry in China (Guangzhou, Macau and Shanghai) as well as Indonesia (Jakarta), Japan (Tokyo), the Philippines (Manila), Singapore and Thailand (Bangkok).
+The sixth and final leg of the tour, consisting of ten shows, was announced on March 7, 2015, and took place in Latin America between September and October 2015.
+Tinashe served as this leg’s opening act for shows in Argentina, Brazil (Curitiba), Chile (Santiago), Colombia (Bogotá), Costa Rica (Alajuel), Panama City, and San Juan, Puerto Rico.
+Other opening acts included Gala Brie (Lima, Peru), AlunaGeorge (São Paulo, Brazil), Argentine pop star Lali (Buenos Aires, Argentina), and Durazno (Bogotá, Colombia).
+On February 16, 2015, Rock in Rio announced Perry as their main headliner for the Rio de Janeiro festival.